BrettBlox/jonah/content/writing/shifting-seasons.md

   <!--EndFragment-->
 ---
-<div align="right">This has all been part of my long, cold, desolate winter.
+This has all been part of my long, cold, desolate winter.

 And this,